ramontayag/bitsy/README.md

 There could be other types in the future, but this all I (Ramon Tayag) need for now.

+## Contributing

+I suggest you do your development in this [Vagrant box](https://github.com/ramontayag/ruby-bitcoin-box).
+I use it for my development.

 ## BTC Love

 If you find this useful, consider sharing some BTC love: `1PwQWijmJ39hWXk9X3CdAhEdExdkANEAPk`